Guide - A Costa da Morte, travelling through Western Route

 Imágenes de La Voz de Galicia y Tira do Cordel

-From the Ézaro viewpoint, you'll relish breathtaking views of the Corcubión Estuary, with Cape Fisterra on the horizon.
+From the Mirador do Ézaro, you can enjoy an extraordinary panoramic view of the Corcubión Ría, with Cape Fisterra peeking on the horizon.

 Travesías en Kayak en Ézaro